ObjectPlayer/ethernaut-ctf/README.md

 Multiple approaches are provided, with the `simple-exploit.ts` script being the most reliable solution.
 This challenge demonstrates the importance of understanding low-level Ethereum concepts including gas optimization, type conversions, and memory layout.

+### GatekeeperTwo Challenge Summary

+The GatekeeperTwo challenge also has three gates but with different mechanics.
+The solution exploits the fact that during a contract's constructor execution, its code size is zero.
+It also requires crafting a key using XOR operations to pass the third gate.
+This challenge demonstrates understanding of contract lifecycle, assembly operations, and bitwise manipulation.

 ## Other Useful Commands

 ```shell